 Scott Miles is from Downriver Detroit and currently lives in Chicago.
-His short stories have appeared in The Summerset Review, LIT, Storyglossia, Cimarron Review, Beloit Fiction Journal, The MacGuffin, Thieves Jargon, Pebble Lake Review, and forthcoming in Needle: A Magazine of Noir.
-Twice nominated for a Pushcart Prize, he is working on his second novel.
+His short stories have appeared in The Summerset Review, LIT, Storyglossia, Cimarron Review, Beloit Fiction Journal, The MacGuffin, Thieves Jargon, Pebble Lake Review, Needle: A Magazine of Noir, Barely South Magazine, and forthcoming in Suspense Magazine.
+Twice nominated for a Pushcart Prize, he is working on his second novel because his first one sucked.

 Altoona in The Oyez Review.